ess-dg/python_codes_for_DREAM/README.md

-# python_codes_for_DREAM
+## python_codes_for_DREAM
-contains python scripts to generate the voxel table for the DREAM detectors
+contains the python scripts to generate the voxel table for the DREAM detectors

 Scripts written by Irina Stefanescu, ESS NSS Detector Group and Celine Durniak, ESS DMSC DRAM Group